THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Saturday morning, we got up and went to the Seaport Farmer’s Market, mostly to check it out.
 We had breakfast of German pastries there, and I bought some vegetables and chicken breast.

 Next, we stopped at the Maritime Museum.
 The museum showcased the naval history of Nova Scotia, and also had exhibits on treasure hunting, the Cunard family and company, the explosion of 1917, and the Titanic.
 We didn’t know much about the explosion, but, in short, in 1917 two ships collided in the Halifax Harbour.

 One ship was full of explosives, and shortly after the collision, the ship exploded.
 The blast was the largest man-made blast up until nuclear devices.
 Thousands of people died, and an entire section of Halifax (now the North End) was effectively flattened.

 The Titanic is tied to Halifax because of the rescue effort provided.
 Halifax was the closest port, so most of the ships that responded were Haligonian (that’s right – Haligonian).
 In fact, most of the bodies recovered from the Titanic are buried here.

-Yesterday (Sunday) we had a lazy morning and then set off for poutine for lunch (pulled pork poutine from Smoke’s shack on the waterfront), got a Canadian sim card & data plan, and walked around the Spring Garden shopping district and on up to the Citadel.
+We walked around the Spring Garden shopping district and on up to the Citadel.
 We didn’t do the full citadel thing, which is tours and videos and museums.
-Instead we enjoyed the view from the top of the hill and hiked back down.
+Instead, we enjoyed the view from the top of the hill and hiked back down.

-We will be coming back to Halifax along the way.
-We both agree Halifax is a very nice city, and is well developed.
-It’ll be hard to beat as we pass through other big cities on our world-wide tour!
+Halifax is a beautiful city and we’re glad we got to explore.
+It’ll be hard to beat as we pass through other big cities on our worldwide tour!